shittu33/MySQlite/README.md

 The following Kotlin features add sugar to the tea, they are the magic wands of this big show!!!

-### 1. Generic functions
+#### 1. Generic functions
-### 2. lamda function
+#### 2. lamda function
-### 3. Type function
+#### 3. Type function
-### 4. Extension function
+#### 4. Extension function
-### 5. Higher-Order Functions and Lambdas
+#### 5. Higher-Order Functions and Lambdas
-### 6. Scoping
+#### 6. Scoping
-### 7. Infix notations
+#### 7. Infix notations

 ## Who can use this?

 #### 1. Anybody who wish to create a quick and simple database without diving in to the details
 #### 2. If you are unfamiliar with the usage of the above kotlin concepts
 #### 3. If you lack the moltivation to learn Kotlin
+#### 4. If you want to learn Kotlin advance features for Android

 ## MySqlite Story

-##### 5 year ago i created some helper methods in Java to ease my usage of sqlite database, i wrote so many line of boiler plate codes, now with the advent of Kotlin and it great features, i could easily create a flexible code and i think creating this will create a lot of moltivations for developers to learn about this cool features.
+ 5 year ago i created some helper methods in Java to ease my usage of sqlite database, i wrote so many line of boiler plate codes, now with the advent of Kotlin and it great features, i could easily create a flexible code and i think creating this will create a lot of moltivations for developers to learn about this cool features.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.